SATUNIX/CYBERDECK/README.md

 Save yourself some money by running my patch above.
 (Credit to David Bombal - couldn't have done it without you) My Amazon package got stolen so I had to make to with a TPLINK instead of a $106AUD ALFA Card.
-Whoever stole my package and altered the course of history on this project...
-I will find you.

 ![image](https://user-images.githubusercontent.com/111553838/235816261-7dbdffaf-4e7a-4004-a24c-8b85e254a1d3.png)